Roberts-sw/RX-target-board-GCC/readme.md

 These demos show that despite having a board with hardly any embedded IO, you can still develop/test code snippets to be used in real projects.

+The projects also show that even with a lot of interrupt vectors and IO-pins to initialize, application programs for the RX don't need much memory.